 - Name of the police station you reported to

-What can we do
+What can we do?

-Our Child Abuse Lawyers are here to provide support and guidance at a very difficult time.
-If you or someone you know has suffered abuse in any of the situations outlined above please contact the Abuse Team on our dedicated freephone number 0800 9555 094.
+Our expert team of child and sex abuse lawyers are here to provide support and guidance at a very difficult time.
+If you or someone you know has suffered abuse in any of the situations outlined above please contact our abuse team on our dedicated freephone number 0800 9555 094.

 One of our specialist child or sex abuse lawyers will be happy to discuss your situation in confidence.